BartekCK/file-storage-system/docs/adr/0002-use-mongodb-for-file-service.md

-We don't have specified all required data for store but basically this data will be grow horizontal so also will be used horizontal scaling, that's why MongoDB was implemented as database for file service
+We don't have specified all required data for store but basically this data will be grow horizontal so also will be used horizontal scaling, that's why MongoDB was implemented as database for file service.

 ## Consequences

 For Node.js one of the most popular clients is mongoose.
-Mongoose has problem with transactions but in simple way allow to implement repositories and keep OOP programing.
+Mongoose has problem with dynamic migrations but in simple way allow to implement repositories and keep OOP programing.